security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This field contains the human-readable idenfifier (``location:humane_id:admin``) of the level 6 adminstrative area in which the current location is situated.
-Level 6 areas are commonly found in freely available geospatial information sources such as Open Street Map.
+This field contains the human-readable idenfifier (``location:humane_id:admin``) of the level 6 adminstrative area in which the current Location is situated.
+Level 6 areas are commonly found in freely available geospatial information sources such as OpenStreetMap.

-The `schema used by Open Street Map <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes *départments* (Chad), *municipios* (Mexico) and local government areas (Nigeria) in the list of types of level 6 administrative area.
+The `schema used by OpenStreetMap <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes *départments* (Chad), *municipios* (Mexico) and local government areas (Nigeria) in the list of types of level 6 administrative area.

 This field is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.